krlu/fifth-drake/README.md

 `npm run dev`

+## Running fake backend
+Apart from running the frontend alone, you will likely want to test its interactions with the backend.
+To do this, you can run the following to create a fake test database to work with.

+`npm run test-db`

 # Style
 Quick notes on style in this repo
  - Style is enforced by scalastyle.
 You can find the rules in